raphaeluziel/reservation/README.md

 A. Employer:

 - An employer can use the user interface to publish and update shifts.
 - An employer can delete a shift if it has not been reserved by nurses, agency staff, or admins.
-If the shift has been reserved, only agency staff can delete it.
+Otherwise, only agency staff can delete it.
 - With an employee's pre-approval, an employer can assign a specific shift to that employee (reserve a shift).
 A reserved nurse cannot be reserved on the same day by another employer.
 - An employer can view all of their own shifts (open, reserved, unpublished, unfilled, done), but cannot view other employers' published shifts.